 Professor Justus, whose field of expertise encompasses 19th- and 20th-century United States literature as well as the regional literature of the Southern states, has been deemed one of our most successful and admired teachers, a writer of lucid, graceful prose and author of a prize-winning study of one of America's most significant mid-century writers.

-Professor Justus is appreciated equally for his contributions to the lives of his students of American literature.
-Among his admirers are 20 former graduate students, whose dissertations he has directed.
-Today some of them can be found teaching and spreading their mentor's scholarly reputation in such schools as his alma mater, Tennessee: the universities of Notre Dame, Idaho, Arkansas, and Iowa State; Kenyon and Wesleyan colleges.
+Professor Justus was also appreciated equally for his contributions to the lives of his students of American literature.
+Among his admirers are 20 former graduate students, whose dissertations he directed.
+Today some of them can be found teaching and spreading their former mentor's scholarly reputation in such schools as his alma mater, Tennessee: the universities of Notre Dame, Idaho, Arkansas, and Iowa State; Kenyon and Wesleyan colleges.